nitrogenlabs/slate/source/includes/_methods.md

 Flux.registerStores([AppStore]);
 ```

-Registers stores with Flux.
+Registers additional stores with Flux.
 Use an array of classes to register multiple.
+This method registers stores after the init method is called.
+For use with lazy loading of stores.
+Any stores that are to be added on initialization of the framework should be added to the options in the init method.

 #### Arguments
 * [`Class`] \(*Store[]*): The store class(s) to add to Flux.